kuanpern/PackPred/README.md

 ```

 ### Server instances
- - A running server supported by IISER Pune can be found at http://cospi.iiserpune.ac.in/packpred/
+ - A running server (currently supported by IISER Pune) can be found at http://cospi.iiserpune.ac.in/packpred/